-The other day I bought an Acer Predator laptop (affiliate link) to test various Linux distribution.
-It’s a bulky, heavy built laptop which is in contrast to my liking of smaller, lightweight laptops like the awesome Dell XPS.
+The other day I bought an Acer Predator laptop (affiliate link) to test various Linux distributions.
+It’s a bulky, heavy-built laptop which is in contrast to my liking of smaller, lightweight laptops like the awesome Dell XPS.

-This laptop comes with Windows 10 installed on the 120 GB SSD and 1 TB of HDD for storing data.
+This laptop has Windows 10 installed on the 120 GB SSD and 1 TB HDD for storing data.
 I dual booted Windows 10 with Ubuntu 18.04.
 The installation was quick, easy and painless.

 I booted into Ubuntu.
 It was showing the familiar purple screen and then I noticed that it froze there.
 The mouse won’t move, I couldn’t type anything and nothing else could be done except turning off the device by holding the power button.

 And it was the same story at the next login try.
 Ubuntu gets stuck at the purple screen even before reaching the login screen.

 Sounds familiar?
 Let me show you how you can fix this problem of Ubuntu freezing at login.

 Fix Ubuntu freezing at boot time because of graphics drivers

 Without further delay, let’s see how to fix this problem.